setevik/wolt-cli/README.md

 # Wolt CLI Expense Tracker

 A CLI tool to track your Wolt expenses by fetching order history and generating interactive HTML reports.
+Helps you understand the "real" cost of food delivery so we can cry together.

 ## Features